AckerlyXu/heima/articles/virtual-machines/windows/reset-local-password-without-agent.md

         ![Select source virtual disk](./media/reset-local-password-without-agent/disks_select_source_vhd.png)
 3. Connect to the troubleshooting VM using Remote Desktop and ensure the source VM's OS disk is visible:

-    * Select the troubleshooting VM in the Azure Portal and click *Connect*.
+    * Select the troubleshooting VM in the Azure portal and click *Connect*.
     * Open the RDP file that downloads.
 Enter the username and password of the troubleshooting VM.
     * In File Explorer, look for the data disk you attached.
 If the source VM's VHD is the only data disk attached to the troubleshooting VM, it should be the F: drive: